GenesisEducationKyiv/software-engineering-school-5-0-DzOlha/README.md

    * HTTP 502 Bad Gateway codes are implemented when WeatherAPI access fails during weather retrieval or subscription processes.
    * Throughout the API, detailed error messages are provided to facilitate debugging and improve user experience.
 * **Token Management**: Confirmation token and cancellation token are designed to be different.
-  * Confirmation token expire within 24 hours, cancellation token do not have expiration time.
+  * Confirmation token expire within 24 hours, cancellation token does not have expiration time.
 When a user requests the same subscription again (same combination of email, city, and frequency):
     * If the previous confirmation token hasn't expired: No new subscription record is created; the user is informed they need to check their email inbox for the confirmation link.
     * If the previous confirmation token has expired: The system updates the confirmation token rather than creating a new subscription record.

 ## Testing the Application